luxfhe/docs/cofhe/cofhe-docs/docs/devdocs/cofhejs/index.md

 const tx = await contract.add(encryptedValues.data[1]);
 ```

-By encrypting user data before sending it to a contract, Fhenix ensures that data remains private throughout its lifecycle in the blockchain environment.
+By encrypting user data before sending it to a contract, luxfhe ensures that data remains private throughout its lifecycle in the blockchain environment.

 ## Creating Permits